nimbl3/jenkins-config-mobile/ios-slave-machine-setup.md

 ```

 * Add SSH Unknown host
-    * All SSH server host need to be added to `known_hosts`.
-In this case we use SSH for only `git`.
-Then hosts that need to be added are git provider host which we host are `ios-certificate-repository` and `ios-project-repository`
+    As all SSH server hosts need to be added to `known_hosts`, we need to add our git provider that hosts our `iOS-certificate-repository` and the project's repository so that our slave can use SSH for git command.
+In our case, it's Bitbucket.

 ```
 $ ssh -o StrictHostKeychecking=no bitbucket.org